anirudh-modi/JS-essentials/Functions/Arrow functions.md

 ### Syntax

 The syntax to declare an arrow function is list of variables on the left hand side with or without parantheses `()`, followed by the arrow sign `=>` followed by the body of the function with or without curly braces `{}`.
+There can't be any line break in between parameter declaration and the arrow sign.
 Let's cover each decalration step by step, and how it can look in prior to ES6.

 > parameters `=>` body of function